Chapter 2: Color Theory

 The green problem

 This theory about green was confirmed to me in this book by James Gurney.
-It is funny because I read this book when I was working on the sequence above.
-And I started to connect the dots… Have a look at James’ blog, there is some amazing stuff there.
+I read this book when I was working on the sequence above. and I started to connect the dots… Have a look at James’ blog, there is some amazing stuff there.

 Lego Batman